Cozy Peach Kitchen

 • Vegan mac and cheese: This is a key ingredient because it makes dairy-free mac and cheese cheesy!

-• Use as a flavor addition to dairy-free alternatives like vegan queso, cashew cream cheese, and cashew cream.
+• Use as a flavor addition to dairy-free alternatives like vegan queso, vegan cream cheese, and cashew cream.

 • Tofu scramble: This is a key ingredient in my go-to tofu scramble recipe.